MS, RD, LDN, CSSD, CBS

-Whether you’re feeding your little one formula or expressed breast milk (exclusively or simply when you’re away from your baby), navigating the wide selection of bottles and nipples can be a daunting task.
-As every baby (and mama!) is different, bottles and nipples are certainly not one-size-fits-all.
+Whether you’re feeding your little one formula or expressed breast milk, navigating the wide selection of bottles and nipples can be a daunting task.
+As every baby is different, bottles and nipples are certainly not one-size-fits-all.
 It may take some experimenting to find what works best for you and your baby.

 Know, however, that the FDA no longer allows the use of bisphenol A (BPA) in baby bottles, so what was once a major concern when it came to plastic bottles is no longer an issue.
 With any type of plastic, avoid microwaving, and discard if the bottle turns cloudy.

 Silicon is a third option.
 Newer companies are utilizing silicon to avoid lingering fears over plastic as well as the impracticalities of glass.

 There are also stainless-steel bottles available, though these are more expensive and difficult to find.
 While they are durable, it is difficult to see how much milk is in the bottle.

 Bottles typically come in 4-ounce and 8-ounce sizes.
 Start small when your baby is a newborn and use larger bottles once your baby starts to consume more milk at each feeding.